 Adobe Muse is meant for designers, not novices.
 It won’t scare you if you are acquainted with their designer software.
 It works pretty much the same fashion viz. copy and paste function, text synchronizing, etc. What you may probably find difficult would be the absence of templates, but it is no great thing to worry about as you can buy it from third-party sources.

 - Creative Cloud – $49.99/month

-Although, it can never be denied that these revolutionary Website Builder Tools have made some people jobless, it actually helped a lot of small and medium-sized businesses make their online presence in a matter of day, on a shoestring budget.
-And why would they unnecessarily expend money in a website when their business is just budding?
+Although it can never be denied that these revolutionary Website Builder Tools have made some people jobless, it actually helped a lot of small and medium-sized businesses make their online presence in a matter of a day, on a shoestring budget.
+And why would they unnecessarily expend money on a website when their business is just budding?

 It doesn’t mean designers are not necessary for building a website.
 They are important.
 But the need to hire them may arise only when your website gains importance and starts generating revenue.

-Generally, website builders are opted by bloggers, students and young start-ups as it gives you control over your expenses.
+Generally, website builders are opted by bloggers, students, and young start-ups as it gives you control over your expenses.
 But they often fall short when it comes to serious business and in the long run.
-When you consider website customization, SEO, site-speed, professional look, storage, etc. these tools will never suffice.
 If you are looking to give your audience an immersive Mobile responsive online experience, we suggest you build a website with the help of a good web design company.